VakhoKontridze/VCore/Documentation/Network Requests with Gateways.md

 ## Intro

-This document provides examples of network requests made using `URLSession` following the principles of "Interactors and Gateways" as discussed elsewhere.
+This document provides examples of network requests made with gateways.

 ## Simple Request